-I, \\\\\ acknowledge receipt of the Bonner County Vehicle Use

-Policy, adopted on May 11, 2017.

-Please initial each statement below if it is true.

-\\\\\ I understand that it is my responsibility to read and understand the contents of this Policy.

-\\\\\ I understand that I am obligated to perform my duties of employment in conformance with the provisions of this Policy and any additional rules, regulations, policies or procedures imposed by the department in which I work whether or not I choose to read the Policy.

-\\\\\ I understand that this Policy may be modified without prior notice to me.

-\\\\\ I understand that should this Policy be modified that I will be provided with a copy of the modification.

-DATED this \\\\\\ day of \\\\\\, 20\\\\.

-(Employee)

-Driver's License Number

-Issuing State
+I, acknowledge e receipt of the Bonner County Vehicle Use Policy, adopted on Mag ,, , Please initial each stat ement below if it is true.
+I understand that it is my responsibility to read an nd understand the contents of this Policy. provisions of this Polic uties of employment in conformance with the ations, policies or procedures imposed by e to read the Policy.
+I understand that this Policy may be modified wit hout prior notice to me.
+I understand that modification. should this Policy be modified hat I will be provided with a copy of the DATED this day of , 20 - (Employee) Driver's License e Number Issuing State

-Travel Policy and Reimbursement Procedure
+Travel Policy and Reimbursement Procedure Policy No: 1006

-Original Date: October 1999 Supersedes Policy Date: January 1, 2006 Revised Effective Date: May 11, 2017
+Original Date: October 1999

+Revised Effective Date: May 11, 2017